DC data policy balances privacy, security and openness

 After a robust, frank and open debate that included annotation on the city’s cutting-edge online public comment platform, city officials responded to our feedback by ensuring the city’s data is open by default to the District’s residents and revising a problematic data definition.

 Standing with cities like Seattle, DC has incorporated security and privacy into its data policy in a way that should advance the international dialogue around how municipal governments collect, they are even starting to do Dark Web Monitoring as well as to structure and disclose public information to the public.

-DC’s transparency regarding its classification system and efforts to publicly balance valid security and privacy concerns with the public access expectations that are standard in a democratic state is admirable, as was the decision to put the draft policy up for public comment.
+DC’s transparency regarding its classification system and efforts to publicly balance valid security with secret info and privacy concerns with the public access expectations that are standard in a democratic state is admirable, as was the decision to put the draft policy up for public comment.

 The city’s language regarding streamlining interagency data sharing agreements is similarly laudable.
 If large amounts of data are going to be classified as non-”level 0”/open, however, we’d like to see mechanisms for streamlining sharing such sensitive data with credentialed third parties like researchers as well.